fbeltrao/AzureFunctionExtensions/Readme.md

 }
 ```

-3. Implement the code which sends single/multiple RedisOutput to Redis, by implementing an IAsyncCollector:
+3. Implement the code which sends single/multiple RedisOutputs to Redis, by implementing an IAsyncCollector:
 ```CSharp
 /// <summary>
 /// Collector for <see cref="RedisOutput"/>